NeuralLog/specs/13-key-management.md

 - Master secret split using Shamir's Secret Sharing
 - Requires M of N shares to reconstruct
 - Provides redundancy and security
+- Used for admin promotion and key recovery
 - Suitable for production environments

 ### 3. Hardware Security Module (HSM)